 When a fire ignites, putting it out is all about speed.
 The faster you or a firefighter douse the flames with water or an extinguisher, the better.
 If anything slows down the response, the fire burns longer, causes more damage and poses a greater threat to human life.

 The good news: you can take simple steps at your office and home to accelerate your — and firefighters’ — response.
 Spend a little time preparing now to save time, distress and potentially even lives if a fire starts.
 In this post, we’ll focus on office fire preparation.
-In part two, we’ll offer tips for your home.
-Part three will cover hydrants and what you can do to help firefighters access them during a fire.
+In part two, we offer tips for your home.
+Part three covers hydrants and what you can do to help firefighters access them during a fire.

 Before we talk about preparing your office, we want to remind you that if a fire does start, always call 911 immediately.
 Then decide if it’s safe to try to put the fire out yourself or if it’s best to evacuate the area.

 Regularly checking fire extinguishers is essential to office safety

 Office prefire planning

 Not every business is required by regulation to have a prefire plan, but every business needs one.
 A prefire plan improves safety for you, your customers and employees.